 The sea is my pleasure

-The point of Bihit is a must-see when discovering Trebeurden.
-This point covered with gorse, ferns and heather faces the sea and offers a magnificent view from the bay of Lannion to the island of Losquet.
-Not far away is the Marais du Quellen, a timeless freshwater marsh that is home to Camargue horses and an observatory for birdwatching enthusiasts.
-Back on the coast, it is necessary to discover the Milliau Island, a small island composed of moors, rocks and cliffs of pink granite.
-Here, we find more than 250 plant species but also one of the oldest volcanic rocks.
+The Pointe de Bihit is a must-see when exploring Trébeurden.
+This point, covered in gorse, fern and heather, faces the sea and offers magnificent views stretching from the Bay of Lannion to Losquet Island.
+Not far away is the Marais du Quellen, a timeless freshwater marsh home to Camargue horses and an observatory for birdwatchers.
+Back on the coast, it’s time to discover Ile Milliau, a small island of moorland, rocks and pink granite cliffs.
+Here you’ll find more than 250 plant species, as well as one of the oldest volcanic rocks in the world.